-Council is responsible for the statutory function of processing development applications for assessable development under the Sustainable Planning Act 2009.
-Council's planning schemes and the Sustainable Planning Act 2009 detail when a development application is required.
+Council is responsible for the statutory function of processing development applications for assessable development under the Planning Act 2016.
+Council's planning schemes and the Planning Act 2016 detail when a development application is required.

-Development Application Forms can be downloaded from the Department of Infrastructure and Planning's website.
+Development Application Forms can be downloaded from the Department of Infrastructure, Local Government and Planning's website.

 Development Application Fees and Charges can be viewed here.